 - Trap Focused Chest Supported Dumbbell Lateral Raise

 - Keep the weight somewhat heavy on these if you feel comfortable.
-Maintain control on each rep. 5 second pauses at the top.
+Maintain control of each rep. 5-second pauses at the top.

 - Standing Front Delt Lateral Raise